isomerpages/ogp/_products/10-redeemsg.md

 #### Impact

-* > 11 million redemptions across 7 national campaigns, including nation-wide mask distribution and SG Together pack distribution, NDP e-tickets and Buka Puasa meal distribution
+* More than 11 million redemptions across 7 national campaigns, including nation-wide mask distribution and SG Together pack distribution, NDP e-tickets and Buka Puasa meal distribution
 * Used by >14K volunteers, connected with >1K vending machines for the mask distribution exercise